How To Pay Off Credit Card Debt

 Start using cash

-One of the easiest ways to reign in your spending and get out of debt is to stop using your credit cards for discretionary purchases.
+One of the easiest ways to rein in your spending is to stop using your credit cards for discretionary purchases.
 Sometimes swiping a credit card feels like free money, making it easy to spend beyond your means.

 Transfer your balance to a 0% APR card

-A balance transfer credit card will offer 0% APR for a certain period of time, usually between 6 and 21 months.
-During the promotional period, your entire payment will go to the principal, not interest.
-You will not accrue any interest, which can help you blast through your credit card debt.
+A balance transfer credit card offers 0% APR for a certain period, usually between 6 and 21 months.
+During the promotional period, you aren't charged any interest, which means your entire payment will go to the principal.

-Here's how much you could save if you do a balance transfer.
 Let’s say you owe $10,000 on a card with 22% APR and are making the minimum monthly payment of $284.
-Even if you make no other purchases, it’ll take you almost 5 years to pay off your debt, and you’ll pay a whopping $6,300 in interest.
+Even if you make no other purchases, it’ll take you almost five years to pay off your debt, and you’ll pay a whopping $6,300 in interest.

-However, let’s say you make that same transfer and are able to double your monthly payment to $572.
-You’ll pay off the entire balance in 18 months without paying any further interest — it will only cost you a $300 to $500 balance transfer fee.
+Or even better, if you can double your monthly payment to $572, you’ll pay off the entire balance in 18 months without paying any further interest.

 Most credit cards charge a balance transfer fee, usually either 3% or 5% of the transferred balance.
 Before opening a new credit card, make sure you’ll save more in interest than you’d pay in fees.

-“Set and forget” extra debt repayments.
 When extra money lingers in your checking account, it can be tempting to spend it.
-Automating regular debt payments helps you stick to your repayment plan and avoid the temptation to spend money that you’ve budgeted for your debt.
+Automating your debt payments helps you stick to your repayment plan.

-A bonus is when you’re out of debt, you'll already have this habit in place to begin automating your savings.
-Instead of budgeting for debt repayment, invest to begin building wealth!
+A bonus is that when you’re out of debt, you'll already have this habit in place to begin automating your savings.
+Instead of budgeting for debt repayment, you can start building wealth!

-What To Do if You Can’t Make the Minimum Payments
+What To Do if You Can’t Pay the Minimum

 Call your credit card company

 Call your credit card company and explain your situation.
-Ask them what they can do to help you to make your payments more affordable.
+Ask them what they can do to make your payments more affordable.

 Consolidate your debt

 But there are risks to consider before doing this.
 If you use your home as collateral, for example, you could lose your home if you still can’t make payments.
-And if you continue to use your credit cards for daily spending, you could wind up going even deeper into debt.
+And if you continue to use your credit cards, you could go even deeper into debt.

 Enroll in credit counseling

-There are a number of nonprofits that offer credit counseling for individuals struggling with credit card debt.
-Credit counselors work with your creditors on your behalf to create a payment plan that works for you.
+Nonprofit credit counselors help people struggling with credit card debt.
+The counselor works with your creditors on your behalf to create a payment plan that works for you.

-Unlike a financial coach, a credit counseling agency may take on your debt.
-Instead of paying your credit card company, you’d pay your credit counselor.
-If you go this route, be mindful that you won’t be able to use your credit card anymore and your credit may take a hit.
+If you go this route, be mindful that you won’t be able to use your credit card, and your credit may take a hit.

 File for bankruptcy